scottishgovernment/tradingnation.mygov.scot/pages/sectors/technology.md

 * India

-What we're going to do
+## What we're going to do

-To help technology, digital and media exports, we’ll
+To help technology, digital and media exports, we’ll:

 * work with industry bodies and the enterprise agencies to create market development plans for selected sub-sectors and countries
 * improve access to high quality graduates and technical talent